 In addition, kids will make a personal spelling dictionary in Book C. It’s yet another tool WriteShop Primary incorporates during writing lessons to reinforce standard spelling.

-Spelling tools and games are among the many fun and creative activities WriteShop Primary uses to reinforce simple writing skills at the primary level.
+Spelling tools and games are some of the many fun and creative activities WriteShop Primary uses to reinforce simple writing skills at the primary level.
 Just click here for help with choosing a level for your K-3rd grader!

 Sign up for the WriteShop list to get your free 33 printable word bank prompts.